abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 ```

 ### Authentication vs Authorization
 Authentication deals with the identity of the user: The "Who are you?" part.
+Prove identity using passwords.

 Authorization deals with the access of resources for a user: The "Can you access that?" part.
+Follows authentication.

-## Basic Authentication
+## Basic Auth
 ```foobar
 Authorization: Basic <"username:password" encoded in base64>
 ```